When are my estimated tax payments due in 2021?

-(NOTE: The due dates are generally April 15, June 15, September 15, and January 15 but if they fall on a weekend or holiday, the due dates are moved to the next available work day.)
+NOTE: The due dates are generally April 15, June 15, September 15, and January 15 but if they fall on a weekend or holiday, the deadline is moved to the next workday.

 You have a few options for paying your quarterly taxes.
 They are as follows:

-- Mail a check or money order with Form 1040-ES each quarter.
+- Use Form 1040-ES to figure your estimated tax.
+Then mail a check or money order with Form 1040-ES each quarter.

 - Visit IRS.gov to use the Electronic Federal Tax Payment System.
 Here you can make payments weekly, quarterly, or monthly, and you can set up payments up to a year in advance.

-If you did not pay enough tax throughout the year, you may incur a penalty for the underpayment.
-The penalty is a complicated formula; it is imposed on the amount of underpayment for the number of days it remains unpaid, starting with the first quarter’s payment.
-Refer to Publication 505, Tax Withholding and Estimated Tax for additional insight.
+If you don’t pay any of your 2021 estimated taxes, you may incur a penalty for the underpayment.
+The penalty is a complicated formula; it’s imposed on the amount of underpayment for the number of days it’s unpaid, starting with the first quarter payment.

-Do you have additional questions about tax deadlines for small businesses?
-Rely on our team of small business certified tax pros to get your taxes right and keep your business on track.
+Do you have additional questions about when to pay estimated tax or other small business tax due dates?
+Rely on our team of Block Advisors small business certified tax pros to get your taxes right and keep your business on track.
 Connect with us at blockadvisors.com.